 Email the Login administrators at [email protected].

-Use the passwd uniqname (where uniqname is your uniqname) command from the % prompt.
+Use the kpasswd uniqname (where uniqname is your uniqname) command from the % prompt.
 It will ask you for your old password, and then your new one twice.
-The kpasswd command will also work to change your password.
+Note: This also changes your level - 1 uniqname password.

 To change your full name, contact [email protected].